k61n/openhkl/scripts/autoindexer/README.md

 The parameters as found in the GUI are input via the `Parameters` class in `experiment.py`.
 In the scripts I use the GUI defaults, but if you want to modify them, be sure to pass the relevant key/value pairs the the constructor.

-I have hard-coded the reference cell parameters for my working example (streptavidin+biotin) into the `test_data_set.py` script for now, be sure to modify if you're using a different data set.

 ## `scripts/autoindex/autoindex.py`

 1. Modify $PYTHONPATH in `autoindex.py` to point to the swig directory in the NSXTool build directory: